Why UX comes last on most web teams

 You might know the story.

+You are introduced to someone at a party.
 They are very engaging, seem amazingly successful and drive an immaculate car.

-Only later do you discover that they regularly sleep in that car and the tank is usually empty.
+Only later do you discover that they sleep in that car and the tank is usually empty.

 The car looks great because it's all they have - and they work very hard to keep up appearances.